×

 Clinical Compliance Requirements

+All BSN students must create a myClinicalExchange (mCE) account.
 MyClinicalExchange is the College’s secure, online tracking system for clinical compliance.
-All students must set up a MyClinicalExchange account and submit proof of required documents, including health insurance coverage, a complete background check and clear drug test result, before the start of the semester that you begin clinicals.
-Students also need to complete a background check and drug test using another secure system called CastleBranch.
-The background check and initial drug test are completed one-time, prior to beginning clinical rotations; however, the medical document tracker must be updated at the beginning of each semester.
+All students must set up a MyClinicalExchange account and submit proof of required documents, including health insurance coverage, a complete background check and clear drug test result before the start of the semester that you begin clinicals.
+The background check and initial drug test are completed one-time, prior to beginning clinical rotations.
+The medical document tracker, however, must be updated at the beginning of each semester.

 Below are items that will need to be completed through CastleBranch:

-• Criminal Background Check (CBC): A one-time criminal background check must be completed before or at the beginning of the program through CastleBranch.
+• Criminal Background Check: A one-time criminal background check must be completed before or at the beginning of the program through CastleBranch.
 Results are sent directly to the UMSL CON and are confidential.

 • The MMR immunizations may interfere with the reading of your PPD skin tests, so please check with your health care provider regarding timing of these two requirements.